Raghav (2023 film): Production

 Raghav was made under the banner of JB Production and directed by Jatin Bora.

 Release

 The film was released on 27 October 2023.

 Soundtracks

 All songs of this film were composed by Zubeen Garg.

 Lyrics were written by Diganta Bharati, Rahul Gautam, and Zubeen Garg.

 Bollywood singer Mahalakshmi Iyer returned to the Assamese film industry after a gap of eight years.

+It marked their final collaboration between Zubeen Garg and Jatin Bora before Garg died 2 years later on 19 September 2025.